-Arnika (Toxics and Waste Programme) extensively collaborates with Thai NGO EARTH to enable Thai communities affected by industrial pollution to generate scientific evidence, to broaden awareness about emerging environmental and health damages from industrial pollution and promote corporate accountability and last but not least to promote Thai citizen right-to-know and raise awareness on good practices of right-to-know legislation from the European Union, Czech Republic in particular, as a participatory mechanism for pollution reduction and prevention.
+Arnika (Toxics and Waste Programme) extensively collaborates with Thai NGO Ecological Alert and Recovery-Thailand (EARTH) to enable Thai communities affected by industrial pollution to generate scientific evidence, to broaden awareness about emerging environmental and health damages from industrial pollution and promote corporate accountability and last but not least to promote Thai citizen right-to-know and raise awareness on good practices of right-to-know legislation from the European Union, Czech Republic in particular, as a participatory mechanism for pollution reduction and prevention.

 We focus on communities that suffer from a growing clash between rural livelihood and unregulated industrial growth including growing fear to speak out against polluters due to corruption and threats against community leaders and face an emergence of serious environmental and health damage.